Shopify/shopify-app-template-php/README.md

 You do not need to build the backend.

 ## Hosting

+Before you host your app in a production environment, make sure to create the production app in your Partner's Dashboard.
+You'll need to set up the API key and API secret for your production environment, as per the instructions below.

 The following pages document the basic steps to host and deploy your application to a few popular cloud providers: